NBISweden/workshop-scRNAseq/conda_instructions.md

 #### <img border="0" src="https://hackernoon.com/hn-images/1*rW03Wtue71AKfxnx6XN_iQ.png" width="40" height="40"> Conda Instructions
 ***

 In this workshop you will use conda environments to run the exercises.
-This is because conda environments allow all students to have the save computing environment, package versions.
-This enforces reproducibility for you to run this material without the need to re-install or chnage your local versions.
+This is because conda environments allow all students to have the save computing environment, i.e. package versions.
+This enforces reproducibility for you to run this material without the need to re-install or change your local versions.
 See and graphical example below:

 <img border="0" src="https://nbisweden.github.io/excelerate-scRNAseq/logos/conda_illustration.png" width="400">